All about Sean

 My main writing passions are fantasy/paranormal fiction and anthropomorphic fiction.
 Then late at night, while the dust bunnies under the bed are busy sharpening their fangs, I dim the lights and write horror and other short story creepiness.

-During daylight hours I turn serious and freelance as a Technical Author writing operation & maintenance manuals, leaflets and brochures for big lumps of production equipment.
-At the moment that pays the bills (if you're interested in that side of my writing please drop me a line).
+During daylight hours I turn serious and freelance as a Technical Writer/Author preparing operation & maintenance manuals, leaflets and brochures for large (and small) items of production and process equipment.

-I'm a member of the British Fantasy Society (nice people), and very pleased to have been Vice Chair for the New Eastbourne Writers group for three years and one of the Directors of the 2015 Eastbourne Book Festival.
+I'm a member of the British Fantasy Society (nice people), and one of the coordinators for the South East Writers Network.
+I am also very pleased to have been Vice Chair for the New Eastbourne Writers group for three years and one of the directors of the 2015 Eastbourne Book Festival.

 When I find time I write the odd amusing (well I think they are) newspaper or magazine column.
-I've put a few on here should anyone want a read.
+There are a few on here should anyone want a read.

-So how did I get started with this writing malarkey I hear you ask, and I shall tell you.
+How did I get started with this writing malarkey I hear you ask.
 It's another one of these things I'm meant to burden you with I'm afraid.

-I have always enjoyed reading, the very first book I remember reading was the Wind in the Willows by Kenneth Grahame.
-Trips to the local library with my mother being a weekly thing, she herself was an avid reader as well as an accomplished watercolorist.
-My artistic talents never developed beyond drawing stick figures I'm afraid, and the only thing I can draw are the drapes.
-However, I found I did enjoy writing little stories, as all kids do I guess.
+I have always enjoyed books and reading; the very first book I remember reading was the Wind in the Willows by Kenneth Grahame.
+Trips to the local library with my mother being a weekly thing, as she herself was an avid reader as well as an accomplished watercolourist.
+My artistic talents never developed beyond drawing stick figures, and the only thing I can draw are the drapes.
+However, I discovered I had a love of writing little stories, as all kids do I guess.
 Unfortunately my high school English teacher was a grade 'A' a-hole, and quite likely, a direct descendant of Genghis Khan.
 The result being he managed to put me off reading and writing for a good many years.
-I did make the most of these years being a bit of a wild child I hasten to add.
+Although I did make the most of these years in the wilderness by being a bit of a wild child I hasten to add.

-After leaving university I rekindled my love affair with the written word and have read and wrote ever since, mostly short stories, but then about nine or ten years ago I started writing a novel.
+After leaving college/university I rekindled my love affair with the written word and have read and wrote ever since, mostly short stories, but then about nine or ten years ago I started writing a novel.
 This like so many people's first book ended up gathering dust in a corner of a hard drive.
 Over the years I made several more attempts, all unsuccessful, until I found the genres that truly inspired me.
 The result is I have notepads and whiteboards chock full of ideas for stories.
-My first trilogy is almost halfway through, with the second book of the series due to be published end spring 2017.
+As we speak I am in the process of publishing the second book in my Between States series, (an action/adventure series about shapeshifters).